ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/overview.md

 # Overview
 {: #overview}

-The {{site.data.keyword.openshiftlong}} Service Virtual Private Cloud (VPC) Multi-Region Disaster Recovery pattern provides an {{site.data.keyword.IBM}} solution design for deployment on {{site.data.keyword.Bluemix_notm}}.
+The {{site.data.keyword.openshiftlong}} Service Virtual Private Cloud (VPC) multiregion Disaster Recovery pattern provides an {{site.data.keyword.IBM}} solution design for deployment on {{site.data.keyword.Bluemix_notm}}.

-The focus is on using cloud platform capabilities to design a resilient multi-region {{site.data.keyword.redhat_openshift_notm}} VPC solution.
+The focus is on using cloud platform capabilities to design a resilient multiregion {{site.data.keyword.redhat_openshift_notm}} VPC solution.

 This pattern supports business continuity, disaster recovery (DR), and data residency requirements when you use two regions within the same country.